-Contributor Address (Street Address, Country, City, State, Zip Code): Enter the complete address of the contributor of the pledge.
+Contributor Address (Street Address, Country, City, State, Zip Code): Enter the complete address of the person who made the pledge.

 Contributor Principal Occupation and Employer Information (These fields will be activated only if "Individual" is selected for the type of contributor.)